Last updated on August 12th, 2026 at 09:50 pm

 The practical mechanics depend on what the parties agree in advance.
 Deductions from future salary or commissions are the most common enforcement route where the employment or commercial relationship is still ongoing.
 Where the relationship has ended, the paying party may need to pursue repayment through legal proceedings.

 Enforceability depends on three things: whether the clause is clearly drafted, whether it was freely agreed to by both parties, and whether it complies with applicable law.
-The Mamelodi Sundowns decision affirms the long-standing commercial stance that clawback clauses can be enforced where they are clearly drafted, freely agreed to, and not contrary to public policy
+The Mamelodi Sundowns decision affirms the long-standing commercial stance that clawback clauses can be enforced where they are clearly drafted, freely agreed to, and not contrary to public policy.

 The challenge for companies is that labour laws in some jurisdictions place restrictions on wage deductions from employees.
 Some state laws prohibit an employer from withholding commissions from a paycheck without the written consent of the employee.
 This is why the specific contract wording and the jurisdiction both matter enormously to whether a clawback clause can be enforced in practice.

-Commission Clawbacks in Sales
+Commission clawbacks in sales

 Commission clawback clauses allow companies to reclaim commissions if conditions like customer cancellation, non-payment, or non-compliance occur.
 Typically, companies can enforce clawbacks within a specific period tied to customer cancellations or refunds, such as 30 days for short-term contracts or up to six months for longer agreements.

-Executive Compensation
+Executive compensation

 In publicly listed companies, particularly in the financial services sector, clawback obligations have become increasingly regulated rather than merely contractual.
 UK Financial Conduct Authority rules require financial services firms to apply malus and clawback to variable compensation for certain categories of staff.
-The US Securities and Exchange Commission issued rules under Dodd-Frank in 2022 requiring all listed companies to adopt and enforce clawback policies covering executive compensation tied to financial metrics.

 The scope of these regulatory obligations continues to expand.
 Executives who received bonuses based on performance figures that are later restated have no choice but to repay: the obligation exists as a matter of regulatory requirement, not just contract.

-Private Equity and M&A Deals
+Private equity and M&A deals

 Clawback provisions in private equity fund structures govern the general partner’s obligation to return previously distributed carried interest if the fund ultimately underperforms against its hurdle rate.
-In acquisition agreements, earn-out structures often include clawback mechanics that allow the buyer to recover earn-out payments if post-acquisition performance does not materialize as represented.
+In acquisition agreements, earn-out structures often include clawback mechanics that allow the buyer to recover earn-out payments if post-acquisition performance does not materialise as represented.

 Whether you are an employee signing an executive compensation agreement or a business owner reviewing a commercial contract, there are specific things worth checking before you commit to any clawback provision.